simanerush/simanerush.com/Content/posts/sharing-files.md

 @State private var previewImage: Image = Image("")
 @State private var filename: String
 ```
 Here, we are defining properies of our view that will be required for populating the `ShareLink`.
-But, there's one more thing we need to implement before we can populate these propertie sof our view!
+But, there's one more thing we need to implement before we can populate them!

 ## Implementing a preview image for our PDF